KnowledgeBoat Logo

 Both A and R are true and R is the correct explanation of A.

-Explanation — Since, the number of protons and the number of electrons are equal in an atom, the atom is electrically neutral.
+R is true since the number of protons and the number of electrons are equal in an atom, making the atom electrically neutral.

 Question 2(iii)